puppetlabs/puppetlabs-patching_as_code/README.md

     count_of_week: <the Nth time day_of_week occurs in the month>
     hours:         <start of patch window> - <end of patch window>
     max_runs:      <max number of times that Puppet can perform patching within the patch window>
+    reboot:        always | never | ifneeded
 ```

 For example, say you want to have the following 2 patch groups:
 ```
-group1: patches every 2nd Sunday of the month, between 10:00 and 11:00, max 1 time
+group1: patches every 2nd Sunday of the month, between 10:00 and 11:00, max 1 time, reboots if needed
-group2: patches every 3nd Monday of the month, between 20:00 and 22:00, max 3 times
+group2: patches every 3nd Monday of the month, between 20:00 and 22:00, max 3 times, does not reboot
 ```
 then define the hash as follows:
 ```